pinhanderler/DataEngineeringJourney/README.md

 ## 🎯 What You’ll Learn

 ### 🐍 Python
-Learn the foundations of Python for automation, ETL scripting, and data transformation.
+Foundations of Python for automation, ETL scripting, and data transformation.

 ### ☁️ Cloud & Fundamentals
 - **Azure Fundamentals (AZ-900)**